So many artists are struggling to get by with full or part-time jobs in order to pay the bills.

 How do many of us start?
 We create an art blog.
 You’re reading my blog now!

-But the key question is, how do we make that art blog successful?
+But the key question is, how do we create a successful art blog?
 How can we generate traffic and more importantly, how can we generate the right kind of traffic?

 I talked to Dan, the power behind the successful art blog EmptyEasel to find out what his secret is!